davedawkins/Feliz.Engine.Bulma/README.md

 ## Bulma Framework Generation

-The Feliz.BulmaEngine repository includes a code generator for Bulma, which used to generate this library.
+The Feliz.BulmaEngine repository includes a code generator for Bulma, which was used to generate this library.
 It should make it easier to incorporate updates to Bulma and then regenerate the library.
 Of course, others may also find it useful for their own Bulma projects.
 The data files for the generator were converted from the source files of Roman's Feliz.Bulma project.

+See folder `./gen` in the repository for the code generator.

 ## Coverage